dyarleniber/full-cycle/kubernetes/README.md

 Inside the service definition, we can also define the `port` and the `targetPort`.
 The `port` is the port that the service will be exposed, and the `targetPort` is the port that the container will be accessible.
 By defining the `targetPort`, the service will redirect the requests to the container port, when the `targetPort` is not defined, the service will redirect the requests to the same port that the service is exposed (`port`).

+## Proxy

-It is also possible to create a proxy to the service, using the `kubectl proxy` command.
-This will create a proxy to the API server, and the services will be accessible for example in the `localhost:8080`, like `kubectl proxy --port=8080`.
+It is also possible to start a proxy to the k8s API server using the command `kubectl proxy --port=8080`.
+When the proxy server is running, we can explore the API using curl, wget, or a browser: `http://localhost:8080`.

 ## Config Map and Secrets